 The SPNRD during the second ten (10) year increment of the IMP will maintain both short- and long-term accretion credit targets.
 The short-term accretion credits are 200 acre-feet to the South Platte River, 4,500 acre-feet to the Lodgepole Creek, and 0 acre-feet to the North Platte River.
-The long-term accretion credits are 100 acre-feet to the South Platte River, 5,000 acre-feet to the Lodgepole Creek, and 0 acre-feet to the North Platte River, 5,000 acre-feet to the Lodgepole Creek, and 0 acre-feet to the North Platte River.
+The long-term accretion credits are 100 acre-feet to the South Platte River, 5,000 acre-feet to the Lodgepole Creek, and 0 acre-feet to the North Platte River.